LukaDeka/Personal-Website/content/milestones.md

 * Get a CCNA certificate
 * Finish university

+### Learning goals
+* Learn Rust and write a useful program in it
+* Learn Go and write a useful program in it
+* Learn Elixir and write a useful program in it

 ### General goals
 * Enter a FIDE-rated chess tournament
 * Take up jogging
 * Get a driver's license
 * Start and maintain a useful open-source project

+### Smaller miscellaneous goals (for fun)
+* Have my [research paper](https://lukadeka.com/blog/my-research-paper-on-functional-paradigms-and-lisp/) cited by someone